RSVP to Open House

 Spread the word, invite neighbors, and friends!

-November 6, 5:30 PM at City Hall - Planning Commission Meeting
+December 9, 5:30 PM at City Hall - City Council Meeting

 What's happened so far?